-Western Australia makes up a third of Australia, covering a massive 1.6 million square miles of pristine coastline, desert, wild bush and lush tropical areas.
+Are you thinking about moving to Western Australia?
+This area makes a third of Australia, covering a massive 1.6 million square miles of pristine coastline, desert, wild bush and lush tropical areas.
 Below are just a few of the reasons why you should explore this sparsely inhabited region of Australia.

-Perth is the capital of Western Australia and is a city full of life and diversity.
+If you are moving to Australia, Perth is a city full of life and diversity.
+This city offers excellent employment opportunities and is the capital of Western Australia.
 It has more sunshine than any other city in Australia which means the beautiful coastline and beaches can be enjoyed most of the year.
 It has some of best fine dining the world has to offer, plus some excellent vineyards close by.
 Perth is also great for those who enjoy outdoor exercise.

 - Wining and Dining